 Trisha's tours focus on landscape, gardens and private properties, architecture, literature, history, landscape designers, art and music.
-She has a private mailing list but has also led tours for Renaissance Tours, ADFAS (Australian Decorative and Fine Arts Society) through Academy Travel; with Australian friend living in Rome, Phippie Torlonia; for the Australian Garden History Society; for the Landscape Conference and for the Alexandra Club.
+She has a private mailing list but has also led tours for Renaissance Tours, ADFAS (Australian Decorative and Fine Arts Society) through Academy Travel with Australian friend living in Rome, Phippie Torlonia; for the Australian Garden History Society; for the Landscape Conference and for the Alexandra Club.
 Tours always have access to private properties not usually available to the public.

 Trisha has a number of books to her name, has edited journals and contributes and has contributed as a columnist to various publications and lectures within Australia and abroad.
 Her wide-ranging interests in philosophy, music, art and water ethics has led to the publication of her most recent book, Adagio: Living and Gardening Mindfully.

 Linking her passions of literature and landscape, Trisha’s book Under the Spell of the Ages was published in 2007 by the National Library of Australia.
 This followed two previous publications for the NLA: Little Book of Australian Gardens (2005) and Australia’s Timeless Gardens (1996) with Judith Baskin and she is currently working on another publication for the National Library at the moment.